 - Psychopathic Manchild: The Heavy seems a great deal more affected by the death of the Engineer than a lifetime of war would allow.

-- Affably Evil: Dances, jokes, and can very polite, before, after, or during his schemes enaction.
+- Affably Evil: Dances, jokes, and is very polite before, after, or during his schemes.

 - Blood Knight: Likes to foment bloodshed simply for his own amusement.

-- Cheshire Cat Grin//Psychotic Smirk: The former even disappears like its namesake.
+- Cheshire Cat Grin: It even disappears like its namesake.

 - Me's a Crowd: Another Loki appears whenever someone successfully lands a hit on him.

 - Named Weapons: Surprisingly, he hasn't actually used Laevateinn yet; instead he has relied upon Mistilteinn, a shortsword fashioned from the twig of mistletoe that killed Balder.

 - Summon Magic: In addition to the Fenrisbrod, he can conjure those who have been slain or enslaved by his Abstractor Sphere spell to do his bidding.

 One of the Well-Dressed Man's loyal lieutenants, The Private takes the form of a British Army Private.
 He is really Fenrir, the great wolf of Norse Mythology.
 His physical form remains bound underground in Scandinavia, and he appears as an astral projection.

 - Attack of the 50-Foot Whatever: His true lupine form is massive; he is shown to exceed even Erzengel in height.